InternetSociety/isoc-wp-theme/readme.markdown

 > <https://github.com/InternetSociety/isoc-wp/releases>

-> **WARNING* - **The "Releases" page does NOT yet include the "1.2" release that is explained in this page and the accompanying tutorial.**  That release will be put up there tentatively on November 25, 2013.
-These instructions are being updated in advance of the release.

 > **IMPORTANT** - In order for some of the sample code to work in this documentation, you should click on "Theme download (zip)" in order to download a version of the theme that unzips into a folder called simply "isoc-wp".
-If you choose the other buttons marked "Source code" it will unzip into a folder called "isoc-wp-<version>".
+If you choose the other buttons marked "Source code" it will unzip into a folder called "isoc-wp-_version_".
 This will work with WordPress, but some of the examples here will need to be modified.
 It's easier if you just have the folder/directory named "isoc-wp".